 3 - The hospitality and travel industry accounts for one out of every ten employment opportunities.

-4 - The overall growth in the travel and tourism industry of 3.9 percent in 2018 is still outpacing the global economy (3.2%).
+4 - The overall growth in the travel and tourism industry was 3.9 percent in 2018 and was outpacing the global economy (3.2%).

 What Macro Trends are Driving Growth of Hospitality and Tourism?